DelineTu/SHG_ONN-Nonlinear_Optical_Computing/README.md

 ## Code Usage Instruction

-#### System Configuration
+## System Configuration

 Virtual environment setup, file path configurations, and wandb.ai process tracking methods are detailed in the file named **"environment configuration"**.
-The *debug_gpu_and_memory.ipynb* file  records debugging processes.
+The *debug_gpu_and_memory.ipynb* file documents the debugging process.

-The project was successfully run using the following configurations, as detailed in the report on resolving GPU compatibility issues:
+The project was run using the following configurations:

 - **GPU**: RTX 4060
 - **Python Version**: 3.7.4
 - **PyTorch Version**: 1.10.0 + CUDA 11.3
-- **Dependencies**: Please install the required packages listed in `requirements.txt`(pip install) and .
+- **Dependencies**: Please install the required packages listed in `requirements_pip.txt`(pip install) and  `requirements_conda.txt`(conda install).
--

 **Note**: ".ipynb" files preserve previously run results for comparison.
 It is better to create new files for your own experiments.

 ## Running the Main Experiments